jamesmuldrow/100-days-of-code/log.md

 **Today's Progress**: Today I continued the labs associated with Angela Yu's Udemy IOS Course.
 All of the labs today were associated with git.
 Section 18. https://www.udemy.com/ios-11-app-development-bootcamp

 **Thoughts** I understand git as I have previously used it.
 These lessons did highlight git commands that i could take advantage of that I wasn't using previously.

+### Day 2: May 29, Tuesday

+Today I continued the labs associated with Angela Yu's Udemy IOS Course.
+Today we focused on setting up a ToDo Application that we will be building out in this module.
+Section 19 Part 1. https://www.udemy.com/ios-11-app-development-bootcamp

+**Thoughts** Fairly Simple setup